 // Initiate the passkey enrollment flow

-const userName = session.user.email;
+const username = session.user.email;

 const resultToken = await authsignal.passkey.signUp({